cproctor/bba/content/assignments/omni-animal.md

 Be ready to show off your Omni-Animal at the beginning of class on Week 2.
 On Canvas, please submit a document containing the following:

 - Some evidence of your planning process.
 This might include photos, sketches, early prototypes.
 - The code you used to create part of your project.
 If you used Scratch, please share the project and include a link.
-If you used another platform (for example, Python's `turtle` library), please
+If you used another platform (for example, Python's `turtle` library), please submit the code, a link to the repo, etc.
 - Images of your final cut files.
-- Don't forget to update your <a href="{filename}/modules/journal.md">lab journal</a>.
+- <del>Don't forget to update your <a href="{filename}/modules/journal.md">lab journal</a>.</del> Because our paper journals have not yet arrived, you have two options for this week.
+If you are planning to use a digital journal anyway (as described on the <a href="{filename}/modules/journal.md">lab journal</a> page), go ahead and do that.
+If you are planning to use a paper journal, please submit your journal with your Omni-Animal assignment for this week only.

 ## Assessment